Marine Sanitation Device

 Type I - Provides on-board treatment for smaller vessels (<65 feet).
-After treatment the waste can be discharged overboard.
+After treatment the waste can be discharged overboard outside of an NDZ.

 Type II - Provides on-board treatment for vessels >65 feet.
-After treatment the waste can be discharged overboard.
+After treatment the waste can be discharged overboard outside of an NDZ.
 Type II systems provide a higher level of treatment than Type I.

 Type III - A holding/storage tank or similar device that stores raw sewage for collection by a pumpout.

 The federal Clean Water Act (Section 312) requires the use of Marine Sanitation Devices on all commercial and recreational vessels that are equipped with installed toilets.
 Also called MSDs, these systems are the on-board equipment for treating and discharging or storing boat sewage.
 These Clean Water Act requirements do not apply to: